 Recommended previous knowledge

-- STK-MAT3700 – An Introduction to mathematical finance/MAT2700 – Introduction to mathematical finance and investment theory (continued) or STK4510 – Introduction to methods and techniques in financial mathematics (discontinued)
+- STK-MAT3700 – Introduction to Mathematical Finance and Investment Theory or STK4510 – Introduction to methods and techniques in financial mathematics (discontinued)

 4 hours of lectures/exercises every week throughout the semester.